Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Life’s demands can come between you and your partner.
 So can your little ones — as much as you love them, your relationship needs adult time.

 Keep date night sacred once a week with your partner.
 You don’t necessarily need to go out if money is tight.
-Put the kids to bed a little early and have a trivia night, perhaps while sharing a bottle of wine.
+Put the kids to bed a little early and whip up a romantic dinner for two at home, perhaps while sharing a bottle of wine.
+Keep the vino nearby while you engage in an at-home paint-and-sip — or get even more intimate with body paint.

 Everyone follows one of five principle love languages, and learning your partner’s can help you make them feel more loved.
 For example, if your spouse craves physical touch, you know to shower them with unexpected hugs and kisses.